Model Selection Consistency for Cointegrating Regressions: Penalized Cointegration

-These set of assumptions are common in cointegration regression.
-In particular, \citet{phillipsdurlauf1986} make de same set of assumptions to derive asymptotic properties of multiple regressions with integrated processes.
+The set of assumptions (1)--(5) is common in cointegration regression.
+Assumptions (6) and (7) are required to control the number of $I(0)$ variables in the model.
+In particular, \citet{phillipsdurlauf1986} make de same set of assumptions (1-5) to derive asymptotic properties of multiple regressions with integrated processes.
 This assumption is required to ensure that the Invariance Principle holds.
 A weaker set of assumptions, using mixingales, could be used instead \citep{dejongdavidson2000}, but we decided to use the classical set of assumptions for sake of simplicity (and clarity since these are the most commonly used).
-The requirement of the fourth moment is to ensure the Chebyschev's probability bound.
 The number of finite moments $d$ is directly related to the order of increase of candidate variables in the model.